jbonofre/karaf5/README.md

 ## Karaf Boot

 Karaf boot is the main runtimes orchestrator.
-Each runtime is loaded via Karaf SPI, and can be configured in main Karaf configuration.
+It basically loads Karaf Services via SPI, and it's configured via `KarafConfig`.

 `KarafConfig` can be provided programmatically: